enkidevs/curriculum/spreadsheets/intermediate/README.md

 name: Intermediate

-description: Dive in into the power of Spreadsheets in this intermediate course.
+description: All professionals will get value from this intermediate course.

 sections:
   '0':
+    - tips-and-tricks-part-1
+    - tips-and-tricks-part-2
+    - common-mistakes
+    - spreadsheets-shortcuts
     - logical-functions